A perfect morning in Las Vegas for me involves leisurely consuming a pastry or two while sipping a coffee before attacking the slots.

 Cafe Belle Madeline at Paris: A French-inspired cafe, Cafe Belle Madeline specializes in fancy desserts, pastries, and coffee.
 Pastry options that cost $4.99 include a chocolate croissant, cinnamon bun pecan, cheese Danish, bear claw danish, and a number of muffins.
 A number of salads, sandwiches, and hot breakfast sandwiches are also available for under $15.

-Lavazza at Bally’s: Open around the clock, Lavazza can be found in Bally’s lobby and serves a selection of pastries that include muffins, croissants, bear claws, scones, cinnamon buns, and more.
+Lavazza at Horseshoe: Open around the clock, Lavazza can be found in Horseshoe’s lobby and serves a selection of pastries that include muffins, croissants, bear claws, scones, cinnamon buns, and more.

-Bouchon at Venetian: Thomas Keller’s Bouchon serves pastries like croissants, pain au chocolate, cheese Danish, and muffins for $5 each, or $18.50 for a 4 pack.
+Bouchon at Venetian: Thomas Keller’s Bouchon serves pastries like croissants, pain au chocolate, cheese Danish, and muffins for $5.25 each, or $19 for a 4-pack.
 In addition to pastries, Bouchon also offers a full brunch menu.

 Roasted Bean at Mirage: Sporting a unique “teapot” theme, Roasted Bean at Mirage sells a solid assortment of pastries, bagels, muffins, and other baked goods.